 Minitab is a statistical software that allows you to enter your data to perform a wide range of statistical analyses on that data.
 It can be used to calculate many types of descriptive statistics including the ones discussed in the Descriptive Statistics article which can tell you a lot about your data in order to make more rational decisions.
 Descriptive statistics summaries in Minitab can be either quantitative or visual.

 Let us look at an example where a hospital is seeking to detect the presence of high glucose levels in patients at admission.
-For this example, you may use the glucose_level_fasting worksheet.
+For this example, you may use the glucose level worksheet.
 Remember to copy the data from the Excel worksheet and paste it into the Minitab worksheet.

 Now that we have a data set, let us find out a bit more about it.
 To create a quantitative summary of your data, select Stat > Basic Statistics > Display Descriptive Statistics, and then select the variable to be analyzed, in this case ‘glucose level’, and then click OK.
-Here is a screenshot of the various descriptive statistics you may choose when doing your analysis:
+Below is a screenshot of the various descriptive statistics you may choose when doing your analysis.

 Here is a screenshot of the example result: